-On an otherwise gloomy autumn day, 20 years ago, a small seaside resort in County Meath was the centre of the universe.
+On an otherwise gloomy autumn day at the end of the last century, a small seaside resort in County Meath was the centre of the universe.
 Or at least that’s what it seemed like for those that attended the first Homelands Ireland festival, which took place at Mosney Holiday Centre on 25 September 1999.

 The biggest dance event ever to hit these shores, Homelands Ireland was the zenith of more than a decade’s worth of clubbing’s gradual migration to the mainstream.
-Despite early pioneers like Sides or Sir Henry’s, electronic music culture in Ireland was the archetypal slow burner, inching forward despite pushback from the authorities, a lack of suitable venues, and government’s sheer disregard of the the night-time economy.
+For years electronic music culture in Ireland was the archetypal slow burner, inching forward despite pushback from the authorities, a lack of suitable venues, and government’s sheer disregard of the the night-time economy.

 Homelands Ireland was the brainchild of several powerhouses of the music industry – Mean Fiddler, the team behind the Reading and Leeds festivals, nightclub operator Darren Hughes, The Pod’s John Reynolds (RIP), promoters Influx, and many others – and while the hype in the lead up to the event was justified (this was very much a ‘first’ for the domestic music scene), there was no guarantee that it would prove a success… at least until the gates opened.

 Even the venue, Mosney, was a stroke of genius – a once-proud former Butlins resort, owned by businessman Phelim McCloskey, which at the time Homelands rolled around had seen better days.
 Boasting its own train station (close to midway between Dublin and Belfast), and a myriad of bars, restaurants and fairground rides, you couldn’t have had a more perfect setting for 20,000 smiling punters to let loose in.

 The stage was set.
 And then some.